-Most 11-year-olds need between 9 and 11 hours of sleep, ideally going to bed around 8:30 to 9:00 PM for optimal health and development.
+Most 11-year-olds need between 9 and 12 hours of sleep, often making a bedtime around 8:30 to 9:30 PM a practical target when they need to wake early for school.

 Understanding Sleep Needs for an 11-Year-Old